Enable DNS Global Server Load Balancing

 Original DNS Plan

-If there is a difference in the cluster node traffic distribution between the right chart and the left chart, the arrow color will show red or green, representing a decrease in traffic inflow to that node and an increase in traffic inflow to the node, respectively.
+If there are differences in the traffic distribution of cluster nodes compared to the left-side charts, the arrow colors will be displayed in red or green, representing a decrease or increase in traffic flow to or from that node, respectively.

 and Next Plan